 Failing to plan is planning to fail.

 Remember that important lesson.
 I learned that valuable lesson during my time as an Army officer.
-Over the past 18+ years, I’ve discovered that most network marketers do not have any type of game-plan for their business, let alone a written plan.
+Over the past 19+ years in this industry, I’ve discovered that most network marketers do not have any type of game-plan for their business, let alone a written plan.
 They don’t have a business plan, marketing plan, or daily mode of operations.